dswenn/dswenn.github.io/library.md

 54. The Power of Collective Wisdom: And the Trap of Collective Folly by Alan Briskin, Sheryl Erickson, John Ott, and Tom Callanan
 55. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
 56. A Pattern Language: Towns, Buildings, Construction by Christopher Alexander
-57. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
-58. Persepolis by Marjane Satrapi
+57. Persepolis by Marjane Satrapi
-59. toast by Nigel Slater
+58. toast by Nigel Slater
-60. The Mysterious Island by Jules Verne
+59. The Mysterious Island by Jules Verne
-61. The Fire Next Time by James Baldwin
+60. The Fire Next Time by James Baldwin
-62. A Fortune-Teller Told Me by Tiziano Terzani
+61. A Fortune-Teller Told Me by Tiziano Terzani
-63. The Beekeeper: Rescuing the Stolen Women of Iraq by Dunya Mikhail
+62. The Beekeeper: Rescuing the Stolen Women of Iraq by Dunya Mikhail
-64. The Culture Code by Clotaire Rapaille
+63. The Culture Code by Clotaire Rapaille
-65. The Book of Awakening by Mark Nepo
+64. The Book of Awakening by Mark Nepo
-66. Prophet by Kahlil Gibran (30%)
+65. Prophet by Kahlil Gibran (30%)
-67. The Divine Comedy by Dante Alighieri
+66. The Divine Comedy by Dante Alighieri
-68. Why We're Polarized by Ezra Klein (8%)
+67. Why We're Polarized by Ezra Klein (8%)
-69. How Buildings Learn by Stewart Brand (8%)
+68. How Buildings Learn by Stewart Brand (8%)
-70. On China by Henry Kissinger (20%)
+69. On China by Henry Kissinger (20%)
-71. मंटो - पंद्रह कहानियाँ selected by नंदिता दास
+70. मंटो - पंद्रह कहानियाँ selected by नंदिता दास